Night School Studio

-Night School Studio, LLC is an American video game developer and publisher founded on June 6, 2014 by Sean Krankel and Adam Hines, and is based in Glendale, California.
+Night School Studio, LLC is an American video game developer and publisher.
+It was founded on June 6, 2014 by Sean Krankel and Adam Hines, and it is based in Glendale, California.

 After the founding of the company, the team started development on their debut, Oxenfree.
 After setting up a casting call on Backstage, the team moved to the development of the game.
 The first footage of the game was released on May 18, 2015, and the release was set for January 2016.
 Soon after, the game received positive reviews and a film adaptation is in plans with Skybound Entertainment.

 Along with Telltale Games, Night School Studio also co-developed the "Text Adventure" mode for Mr. Robot:1.51exfiltrati0n (called Mr. Robot:1.51exfiltrati0n.ipa on iOS and Mr. Robot:1.51exfiltrati0n.apk on Android).
 Night School Studio was acquired by Netflix in September 2021 as part of the streaming service's venture into video games.